bentlema/puppet-tutorial-pe/tutorial/vbox/10-Move-Puppet-Code-to-GitLab.md

 If we copy the needed files there (from within the VM) we will be able to copy them into place from the host side, and then commit to our Git repository, and push up to GitLab.

-1. On your **puppet** VM,  identify the files we need (within `/etc/puppetlabs/puppet/environments`)
+1. On your **puppet** VM,  identify the files we need (within `/etc/puppetlabs/code/environments`)
 2. Copy those files over to `/share` (still within the VM)
-3. Then in another terminal window, on the host side, copy from your `puppet-training-pe/share` directory...
+3. Then in another terminal window, on the host side, copy from your `puppet-tutorial-pe/share` directory...
 4. ...to the location of your clone of the **puppet/control** repo

 So, in my case, this 2-stage copy will look like this:

 **Stage 1**:  On my puppet master VM, Copy each environment directory...
 ```
-   From: /etc/puppetlabs/puppet/environments
+   From: /etc/puppetlabs/code/environments
    To:   /share
 ```
 **Stage 2**: On my host workstation, Copy each environment directory...
 ```
-   From: /Users/mbentle8/Documents/Git/BitBucket/puppet-training-pe/share
+   From: /Users/mbentle8/Documents/Git/GitHub/bentlema/puppet-tutorial-pe/share
-   To:   /Users/mbentle8/Documents/Git/Puppet-Training/control
+   To:   /Users/mbentle8/gitlab/puppet/control
 ```

-Note that when we get the the **Stage 2** copy, we eliminate the actual environment directory name, and instead ensure that the proper **Git Branch** is checked out when we copy.
+Note that when we get to the **Stage 2** copy, we eliminate the actual environment directory name, and instead ensure that the proper **Git Branch** is **checked out** when we copy.
 We will be copying the **production/** directory over to the **production branch** within our Git repo, and likewise for the **development/** directory and branch.